threecuptea/spark_tutorial_2/README.md

         5. The default of spark.sql.shuffle.partitions is 200 which is too high in test environment.
 I set it to num-executors(2) * executor-cores(4) = 8.
 My VM has 2 processors and 6 cores per processor.
 I added spark.executor.extraJavaOptions='-XX:ThreadStackSize=2048' to avoid stackOverflow too.
            Other common tuned up parameters are driver-memory and executor-memory.
+Another option is to set spark.dynamicAllocation.enabled to true.
+Running executors with too much memory often results in excessive garbage collection delays.
+64GB is a rough guess at a good upper limit for a single executor.
+           HDFS client has trouble with tons of concurrent threads.
+A rough guess is that at most five tasks per executor can achieve full write throughput.

+           See http://blog.cloudera.com/blog/2015/03/how-to-tune-your-apache-spark-jobs-part-2/ for the guideline

         6. There is difference between yarn client and cluster deploy-mode. (the default is client if not specify.
            Set --deploy-mode cluster to override).
-In c' * lient deploy-mode, the driver will be running on the machine you started the job.
-In cluster mode, the driver is running as a thread of the yarn application master If there is big network overhead between the machine that the job started and the cluster (ex, your laptop), use cluster mode. if you submit plication from a gateway machine that is physically co-located with your worker machines, client mode is client mode is appropriate.
+In client deploy-mode, the driver will be running on the machine you started the job.
+In cluster mode, the driver is running as a thread of the yarn application master If there is big network overhead between the machine that the job started and the cluster (ex, your laptop), use cluster mode. if you submit application from a gateway machine that is physically co-located with your worker machines, client mode is client mode is appropriate.
 In client mode, the input and output of the application is attached to the console.

+           In yarn-cluster mode, the application master runs the driver, so it’s often useful to bolster its resources with the --driver-memory and --driver-cores properties.

         7. Each NodeManager would have its processing logged to the location defined in yarn.nodemanager.remote-app-log-dir.
 To view it aggregately, I have to have